 Here’s how you can trade the Nikkei 225 Index?

-The Nikkei is widely available in both futures and options formats, as well as CFDs, spread bets and ETFs.
+The Nikkei is widely available in both futures and options formats, as well as Contracts for Difference, Exchange Traded Funds and, for UK residents, Financial Spread Bets.
 Many other tracker products follow the Nikkei.
 Although the Chinese economy is now larger than Japan’s, the Japanese listed shares market dwarfs China’s, and there are few limitations on foreign investors.
 Hence, for traders interested in Asian markets, the Nikkei is the stand out first choice.Advertisement